MLMH-Lab/Brain-age-prediction/src/comparison/README.md

 - R-squared
 - Correlation between prediction error and age (or 'age bias')

-Finally, we assess if these performance metrics significantly differ between approaches through statistical testing.
+Finally, we assessed if these performance metrics significantly differ between approaches through statistical testing.
 We used the corrected paired t-test to perform the hypothesis tests.